Haywards Heath Circular via Lindfield Walk

 Directions are also included for the following two special variations, but the normal public transport options are currently problematic.

-Another motivation was to combine a walk with an outing on this heritage railway.
-The Railway Walk extends the idea of finishing at Sheffield Park with a completely different start: you travel out via East Grinstead and complete the outward journey on the heritage railway to Horsted Keynes, then return along the entire line from Sheffield Park.
+Another motivation was to combine a walk with an outing on the Bluebell Railway.
+The Railway Walk extends the idea of finishing at Sheffield Park with a completely different start: travelling out via East Grinstead and completing the outward journey on the heritage railway to Horsted Keynes, then returning along the entire line from Sheffield Park.
 If you caught the first train out on their standard peak service days you would be able to complete the walk in time to catch the last normal service back to East Grinstead at 4pm; if there was a later train you might also be able to fit in a quick visit to the nearby NT garden.

 This second variation has been retained from the previous version of this walk even though it only has a tenuous connection with the revised Main Walk.